Conference

-We’re launching our first two day conference in 2026 with our call for contributions and our booking site, both now open.
+We’re launching our first two day conference in 2026 with our call for contributions and our booking site.
+Call is now closed, but bookings are very much open!
 (See below).
 This page will evolve as we add more details about the conference, including suggestions around “reasons to attend”, social event suggestions, and more.
 We suggest using #NLISN26 as the conference hashtag – our main social media platform for the conference will be BlueSky.

 NLISN Conference, 16th & 17th July 2026.